DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Reconciliation.md

 Document settings can also be used to automatically post the movement journal and/or allow the 3PL to create a new D365 batch.

-The following subsections will describe how to view and process the **Inventory adjustment - Movement** from the 3PL warehouse. <br>
+The following subsections will describe how to view and process the **Inventory adjustment - Reconciliation** from the 3PL warehouse. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.

 ## Prerequisites
-The following setup is prerequisites for the Inventory adjustment - Movement
+The following setup is prerequisites for the Inventory adjustment - Reconciliation

 ### 3PL setup
 EDI > Setup > 3PL setup